- Sarasota Memorial Hospital states that its system of health facilities has seen a record number of patients following the landfall of Hurricane Ian

 - Once storm elements subsided, county officials worked with Sarasota Memorial to construct a 30-bed tent facility to help handle the influx of patients

 Sarasota Memorial Hospital (SMH) stated this week that its system of facilities saw record numbers of patients through Hurricane Ian’s landfall.
 The hospital was one of the few health centers in the area to remain operational amid rising storm surges and powerful winds.

-SMH notes that its flagship acute-care hospital and emergency trauma center in Sarasota, in addition to its 110-bed acute-care hospital in Venice, were able to remain completely operational during the hurricane due to backup generators.
+SMH notes that its flagship acute-care hospital and emergency trauma center in Sarasota, as well as its 110-bed acute-care hospital in Venice, were kept operational due to backup generators.

 Because of this, the health centers provided shelter for nearly 2,500 staff and physicians who served on the health system’s hurricane response team, catering to more than 700 patients.

 “We are incredibly grateful to our entire team.
 Once again, our physicians and staff stepped up to meet the most challenging circumstances, leaving their families and homes behind to care for and support our patients and each other before, during, and after the storm,” said Sarasota Memorial Health Care System CEO David Verinder.
 “It is truly humbling to see their dedication and commitment, despite their own losses and hardships.
 We also are thankful for the help of our local, state, and federal partners and other hospitals around Florida.
 Together, we all are working 24/7 to provide care for all who need it, and support those who need assistance following Ian’s devastating impact.”

 During the hurricane, SMH sheltered in place, allowing staff to care for medically dependent people that local emergency management officials brought to the hospital for shelter.